 The Directors have a range of business, financial and asset management skills, as well as experience relevant to the direction and control of the Company.
-Brief biographical details of the members of the Board are shown on pages 44 and 45.
+Brief biographical details of the members of the Board are shown on page 42.
 All the Directors are independent other than Ms Hansen who is also a director of Resimac Group Limited, a company associated with the Investment Managers.